-Technology The world is changing, and work is changing with it.
+Human Resources The world is changing, and work is changing with it.
 How will that impact the way we lead, manage and operate in the workplace?

 Technology is revolutionising our workplaces.
 Increasingly, jobs will be automated and the jobs we do will be focused on the things human beings can uniquely offer: our flexibility to learn and adapt, our ability to innovate, our humanity.
 Concepts like Glassdoor bring transparency into the heart of the organisation.

 The concept as we know it today of a career will soon be out of date.
 We are moving to non-linear career patterns because people now live longer, work longer and want different things from work at different points in their lives.
 Portfolio careers, second or even third careers, self-employment are all on the rise.